dotnetcore/CAP/docs/user-guide/faq.md

 }
 ```

+!!!NOTE
-NOTE：different prefixed names cause SLB to no effect.
+    Different prefixed names cause SLB to no effect.

-###  If don't care about message missing, can message productor exist without any database, for the reason of sending message only.
+##  If don't care about message missing, can message productor exist without any database, for the reason of sending message only.

 Not yet.